nbgallery/nbgallery.github.io/health_paper.md

 | **FFD** | 0.68 | 0.35 | 0.87 | 0.30 | 1.00 | 0.33 |
 | **NED** | 0.51 | 0.75 | 0.30 | 0.82 | 0.33 | 1.00 |

 Figure 8 shows each of the 6 notebook health metrics plotted against each other, along with the distribution of each.
-Note that several of the plots have a stripe along the line $x=y$.
+Note that several of the plots have a stripe along the line \(x=y\).
 This is another effect of the many notebooks with only one execution, where it is more likely for various metrics to have the same value.
 For example, with a single execution for every cell, each successful execution results in a good health score for that cell, so GCR and OSR will be equal.
-If we remove the notebooks with UF of 0.75, the $x=y$ stripes are less prevalent but still noticeable; for example, it appears somewhat common for FBC and LGC to be equal, perhaps due to a fatal cell failure that users can’t get past.
+If we remove the notebooks with UF of 0.75, the \(x=y\) stripes are less prevalent but still noticeable; for example, it appears somewhat common for FBC and LGC to be equal, perhaps due to a fatal cell failure that users can’t get past.

 ![fig_08_scatter_matrix.png](/assets/images/fig_08_scatter_matrix.png)